Tenpooni/Matrix-Calculator/README.md

 \
 **Questions:**
 <p>1.
 What will the application do?<br>
-The application will let a user input a matrix in augmented form <br>
+The application will let a user input a calculator in augmented form <br>
 and choose row operations to apply such as swap, scalar multiplication <br>
 and addition.
 <br>